Openstack Monitoring: Cloud Performance Tools

 The above issues definitely require substantial improvement as they are critical not only from a usability standpoint, but also because they introduce a security risk.
 A good OpenStack design draft to watch seems to be the one on resource monitoring.
 It deals not only with monitoring resource statuses, but also provides a notification framework to which different tenants can subscribe.
 As per the blueprint page, you can see that the project has not been accepted yet by the community.

-Monitoring performance of cloud resources
+OpenStack performance monitoring of cloud resources

 While monitoring farms of physical servers is a standard task even on a large scale, monitoring virtual infrastructure ("cloud scale") is much more daunting.
 Cloud introduces a lot of dynamic resources, which can behave unpredictably and move between different hardware components.
 So it is usually quite hard to tell which of the thousands of VMs has problems (without even having root access to it) and how the problem affects other resources.
 Standards like sFlow try to tackle this problem, by providing efficient monitoring for a high volume of events (based on probing) and determining relationships between different cloud resources.